 This unfortunately did not translate to the draft boards where he fell all the way to the 2nd round.

-This became a chip in the shoulder of Arenas and he wore the number 0 in commemoration of this.
+This became a chip on Arenas' shoulder and he wore the number 0 in commemoration of this.
 He wanted to prove the critics wrong who said he would not get any playing time.

-Gilbert was a supremely talented player who could drive to the hole or shoot it from the outside.
-He was a good scorer who averaged more than 20 points for 6 consecutive seasons.
+Arenas was a supremely talented player who could drive to the hole or shoot it from the outside.
+He was a good scorer who averaged more than 20 points for six consecutive seasons.

 He formed a deadly trio in Washington together with Antawn Jamison and Caron Butler.